Announcing Future Regions

 Over 500,000 $70,000 $35,000 $35,000

-In addition to the costs shown above, the local share also includes expenses for hosting the events associated with the program.
+In addition to the costs shown above, the local share also includes expenses for hosting the events associated with the program such as room costs, lunch for participants and refreshments.
 Participation in the program includes access to the Polco civic engagement platform - https://polco.us/ - for each participating community group.